verico/ng-cordova-file-downloader/README.md

-Angular-Cordova file downloader service
+ng-cordova-file-downloader
 =================

-Service for downloading file in Cordova.
+Angular service for downloading file in Cordova.
 Uses the cordova file api.
 Tested on Android and iOS.
 Provides methods for downloading single file or an array of files.

 Dependent on :
 * Cordova w/file & file-transfer plugin
-* UnderscoreJs
+* Underscore
 * Angular

 Pseudocode
 ---------------
 * Check if file exists
-..* If exists returns file url.
+⋅⋅⋅* If exists returns file url.

 * Tries to download file
-..* If DL succeeded && file downloaded is over 500b ....* Promise.resolve(fileUrl)
+⋅⋅* If DL succeeded && file downloaded is over 500b ⋅⋅⋅⋅* Promise.resolve(fileUrl)
-..* If DL Failes
+⋅⋅* If DL Failes
-....* Retry to download 4 more times
+⋅⋅⋅⋅* Retry to download 4 more times
-....* Promise.reject()
+⋅⋅⋅⋅* Promise.reject()